 Do you want to learn more about employee experience?
 If so, this post is for you.
 I’ll walk you through the definition, its importance, the newest employee experience strategies in 2019 and more.

 There are many factors that can lead your company to success.
 Having low employee turnover rates and encouraging employee development in your company are two of them.
-That said, the employee experience is a vital factor you must pay attention to if you want your company to be on the track of success.
+That said, great employee experience is a vital factor you must pay attention to if you want your company to be on the track of success.

 According to Deloitte University Press, 80% of executives interviewed said employee experience is very important.
 This is true, but what exactly do we understand about employee experience?

 Employee experience is what employees feel, face, and are subjected to in an organization during the employment relationship.
 It is a compound of experiences that start with the application process and end the moment the employee leaves the company.

 We frequently talk about customer experience, but if your employee’s experience is often left aside.